CnkiPythonMeta/CnkiPythonMeta/README.md

 <5>Extract all downloads and citations data from TXT files into a single EXEL file:
     >>> paperName_QuotationsDownloadsInfo_dict = CnkiPythonMeta.get_paperName_QuotationsDownloadsInfo_dict(Quotations_and_downloads_data_dir)

-<6>Mark the core journals, count the number of authors, merge citations and downloads data:
+<6>Mark the core journals, count the number of authors, merge all citations and downloads data:
     >>> result_list = CnkiPythonMeta.output_result(journal_list, paperName_infoList_dict, paperName_QuotationsDownloadsInfo_dict)

 <7>Generate the histogram: